Skip to main content

 ALTER TABLE customers ADD INDEX comp(id, modified, (CAST(custinfo->'$.zipcode' AS UNSIGNED ARRAY)) );

-• Querying using the index:
+• Query using an index:

 SELECT * FROM customers WHERE 94507 MEMBER OF(custinfo->'$.zipcode’);